HarryKT/My-SQL/README.md

 ````
 FLUSH PRIVILEGES;
 ````
-If you rather not use the command line to administrate your databases then you can always install PHPMyAdmin instead.\
+If you rather not use the command line to administrate your databases then you can always install PHPMyAdmin instead.
+&nbsp;

 ## Installing the PHP MySQL Connector
 **1.** If you intend on using a MySQL database from PHP, you will need to make sure that you have the module installed.